backdrop-contrib/clear_password_field/README.md

 > For a web application, the 'autocomplete' attribute should be implemented
 > with the value 'off' in rendered HTML form fields, or whole HTML forms,
-> where sensitive data such as passwords are entered.
+> where sensitive data such as passwords are entered...

 This module sets the `autocomplete` attribute to `off` for the login, user profile, and registration forms.
 It also uses jQuery to clear password